Tomato Basil Tortellini Salad

 This tomato basil tortellini salad is easier than easy.
 The ingredients are all easy to find, and mainly staples you may already have around.
 Stop at the farmer’s market for some cherry tomatoes, two ears of corn, and fresh basil (or pick it from your herb garden).

-If I’m already grilling something else, I love to grill the cobs of corn and used grilled corn in the salad.
+If I’m already grilling something else, I love to grill the cobs of corn and use the grilled corn in the salad.
+Those little slightly charred bits?
+So delicious!
 Otherwise, I like to keep the corn uncooked for a little extra crunch.
-(Raw corn not your thing?
-Go ahead and boil or microwave for a few minutes to cook to your preferred texture.)

-Add a little garlic and lemon juice, some olive oil, and a sprinkle of parmesan cheese (because pasta salads require cheese, right?).
+The dressing is a simple mixture of the aforementioned lemon juice, garlic, olive oil, balsamic vinegar, and a sprinkle of parmesan cheese (because pasta salads require cheese, right?).
 Top with a generous handful of freshly picked basil, and you have a perfect summer tortellini salad.

 tomato basil tortellini salad on a red and white dish towel with fresh red grape tomatoes still on the vine